fdellwing/fdellwing/README.md

 Hi,

-I'm Fabian and I'm deployed as a full time linux systemadministrator.
+I'm Fabian and I'm employed as a full time linux systemadministrator.

-I'm currently working on Python, Docker and OpenVPN stuff.
+I'm currently working on Python, Docker and Red Team stuff.

 You can contact me on Twitter: [ZerosGaming](https://twitter.com/ZerosGaming).